Pitt and Napean Street Frequently asked questions

 When will the project start and end?

-The construction work will begin in September and is scheduled to be completed on or before March 2018.
+The construction work will begin in September 2017 and is expected to be completed in the fall of 2018.
 Like any project changes to the schedule may occur and the Town will keep residents informed of any such changes.

 Can I use my street and driveway during construction?

 Yes, there will be minor delays from time to time during construction for underground service installations and concrete curing, but driveway access will be maintained to the extent possible.
 However, when the construction is directly in front of your home, or curb and sidewalk placement and curing is taking place, you will be required to park elsewhere.
-Consultant and/or contractor representatives will be in contact with you before any driveway access is limited.
+Consultant and/or contractor representatives will work to inform residentswhen any driveway access is limited.